Our National Path Demonstration site showcases the best practice in inclusive design, infrastructure and the management of shared use paths.

 We use the site to test the latest innovations in materials, infrastructure and construction techniques so there is always something new and different to learn.

-The site has been designed to help path professionals or volunters think about what makes an inclusive, well-designed path and visiting it will give you lots of new ideas and help you to choose the right type of path and infrastructure that you need for your project.
+The site has been designed to help path professionals or volunteers think about what makes an inclusive, well-designed path and visiting it will give you lots of new ideas and help you to choose the right type of path and infrastructure that you need for your project.

 The demonstration site is open to the public, but we are always happy to provide guided tours of the site to groups.
 Please email us for more information about the site.